Cotteridge Quaker Community Fund

-The Cotteridge Quaker Community Fund exists to provide grants for projects and initiatives which improve the environment and social community of Cotteridge.
-We aim to make Cotteridge an even nicer place to live in for everyone.
+The Cotteridge Quaker Community Fund exists to provide grants for projects and initiatives which improve the environment and social community of Cotteridge and the surrounding area.

-The fund has been made possible by a legacy left to Cotteridge Quakers by the family of the late Helen Morris.
+The initial fund was made possible due to a legacy left to Cotteridge Quakers by the family of the late Helen Morris.
+Further funds have been added by Cotteridge Quakers.

 Criteria for applications

-Quakers try to live by a set of values, that we call testimonies, which express our concern for peace, justice, equality, integrity, simplicity and sustainability.
+Quakers try to live by a set of values, that we call testimonies, which express our concern for peace, justice, equality, simplicity and sustainability.
 We ask that applications try to reflect these.
-Helen was particularly interested in the education and well-being of children and young people and applications for projects which improve the lives of young people would be particularly welcomed.
+We are particularly keen to hear from projects addressing social need.
 The fund is aimed at smaller organisations which may not have access to other forms of financial support.

 Eligible groups could include:

-- Small unincorporated groups, community groups and initiatives e.g. street parties, toddler groups, social events.
+- Small community groups and initiatives e.g. street parties, toddler groups, social events.

 - Groups with a constitution e.g. lunch clubs, music events, clean-ups, community gardens, allotments.

-- Incorporated organisations and charities including parent-teacher associations, schools, registered charities, religious groups.
+- Charities and other legally registered groups including parent-teacher associations, schools, youth groups and religious groups.

 We recommend that applications, even from community groups, should come through a registered charity if possible.
-If this is not possible, we would require contact details for two people who can act as referees.
+If this is not possible we would require contact details for two people of good standing who can act as referees.

 Size of grants